What is Checkmyschool?

 CMS envisions public schools with quality services and better education performance, enabled by involved citizens, empowered communities, and a responsive government.

 The program was designed in light of the following:

 1) Decentralization in the public education system -- delegating responsibilities to the local level by empowering school administrators, and engaging school communities and involving them in decision-making and problem-solving processes.

 2) Support of the government’s transparency and accountability initiatives -- following previous civil society efforts to provide third-party monitoring of government’s service delivery programs, like Textbook Count, Bayanihang Eskwela, and Bantay Eskwela.

 Through improved delivery of school resources, CMS hopes to make sure that books and other learning materials in public schools are updated, services are delivered, and students enjoy their classes in a safe and conducive environment for learning.
 This is indicative of how public education is given importance in terms of budget allocation for the government.

 The Checkmyschool.org website seeks to make available data on public schools in the Philippines.
 It tells us about the condition of the services and facilities being provided to public schools, through visualized school information on enrollment, teachers, furniture, teachers, school furniture, textbooks, classrooms, toilets, among others.
 Feedback on schools can also be sent through the site's feedback page.

 Social Networking Sites

-Checkmyschool.org's community mobilization approach organizes school stakeholders: parents, teachers, students and other community members to volunteer in monitoring, in updating and in responding to school issues.
-It also links different civil society groups/non-government organizations, education institutions, private companies and other government agencies to engage and work together to help address community-identifies school issues.
-Signed agreements with different groups that have a stake in public education has helped strengthen the demand for improved service delivery and facilitate resolution of school issues.
+Checkmyschool.org's community mobilization approach organizes school stakeholders: parents, teachers, students and other community members to volunteer in updating of school data, identifying school issues, and engaging government to respond to issues.
+It also links different civil society groups/non-government organizations, education institutions, private companies and other government agencies to work together to help address these school issues.